kogecoin/kogecoin-ui/content/howtobuy/_index.md

 <br/>

 <p>Why buy KogeCoin?
-To grow with the community and to benefit from the many projects the devs have planned for the Polygon/Matic ecosystem!</p>
+To grow with the community, of course.
+Also, there are 127 billion Dogecoin but only 50 million KogeCoin - the upside is enormous!</p>

 <p>
 From Matic Network: